Sweatshop: History

+Beginning in 1997, several jurisdictions passed laws requiring government suppliers to be sweatshop-free.

+In 2004, the resolution of the lawsuit against Forever 21 and the settlement of the lawsuit against Bebe Stores was a triumphant turning point for the anti-sweatshop movement because local laws could be used to hold a retailer to account.

+In 2004, a survey showed that people would be willing to pay more for a product if it did not come from a sweatshop.

+By 2009, clothing and footwear factories overseas have progressively improved working conditions because of the high demand of anti-sweatshop movement labor rights advocates.

-However, social media isn’t just helping to expose brands who are using sweatshops and unethical production practices but also is allowing companies that are trying to increase awareness of the anti-sweatshop movement to spread their message quickly and efficiently.
-In some cases, it isn't sure that name-calling and shaming is the most effective strategy.
-Globalization is a big factor in sweatshops within the firm.
-These lead firms depend on structural and cultural position.
-In which many are targeting the leading globalizer and lawmakers.
-A solution, that is offered is to combine structural and cultural values, to be embedded into policy.
-The anti-sweatshop activism states how firms lack structural power and cultural vulnerability.
-For example, in May 2017 Mama Cash and The Clean Clothes Campaign, both organizations that are working towards abolishing sweatshops as well as creating a world of sustainable and ethical apparel practices, worked together to create The Women Power Fashion Pop-up.
+In the 2010s, social media was used to advance the anti-sweatshop movement.

+In May 2017, Mama Cash and The Clean Clothes Campaign, both organizations that are working towards abolishing sweatshops as well as creating a world of sustainable and ethical apparel practices, worked together to create The Women Power Fashion Pop-up.
 The event took place in Amsterdam and allowed consumers to sit in a room designed to look and feel like a sweatshop and were forced to create 100 ties in an hour which is synonymous to that of the expectations of women working in sweatshops today.
 This pop-up allowed consumers to actually experience the life of a sweatshop worker for a limited time and thus made them more sympathetic to the cause.
 Outside of the pop-up was a petition that consumers could sign to convince brands to be more transparent with their clothing manufacturing processes.
 The campaign went viral and created a significant buzz for the anti-sweatshop movement as well as the work of Mama Cash and The Clean Clothes Campaign.

-In recent years, the notion of the ethical consumer has risen.
-Consumers not only are important to modern markets but also influence the decisions made by companies.
-These consumers make buying decisions based on how the product was made, by whom and under what conditions, as well as the environmental consequences of production and consumption.
-This set of criteria means that consumption decisions are not only based on one's satisfaction with a purchase but also other aspects such as the environment and the well-being of workers in clothing factories.
+In China, the minimum wage was raised by approximately 7% in 10 provinces in 2019 with the goal of improving living conditions.